MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/product-overview/release-notes/known-issues-limitations/index.md

 ### Nested projects can result in unpredictable results with the CLI
 Do not nest projects inside one another when using the {{ site.data.keys.mf_cli }}.
 Otherwise, the project that is acted upon might not be the one that you expect.

-### Previewing Cordova web resources with the Mobile Browser Simulator
+### Previewing Cordova web resources with the {{ site.data.keys.mf_mbs }}
-You can preview your web resources with Mobile Browser Simulator, but not all {{ site.data.keys.product_adj }} JavaScript APIs are supported by the simulator.
+You can preview your web resources with the {{ site.data.keys.mf_mbs }}, but not all {{ site.data.keys.product_adj }} JavaScript APIs are supported by the simulator.
 In particular, the OAuth protocol is not fully supported.
 However, you can test calls to adapters with `WLResourceRequest`.

 ### Physical iOS device required for testing extended app authenticity
 The testing of the extended app authenticity feature requires a physical iOS device, because an IPA cannot be installed on an iOS simulator.